GuillaumeBiton/HackerNews7-MacGap/README.md

 About
 -----
-This is a demo app to show how [Framework7](https://github.com/nolimits4web/Framework7) makes it easy to develop hybrid apps.
+This is the MacGap project for HackerNews7.

-It is based on the [Official Hacker News API](https://github.com/HackerNews/API) even if I think that the [Unofficial Hacker News API](https://github.com/cheeaun/node-hnapi/) provides a better structure (but I hope they will be inspired by this last one).
+It is based on the [Official Hacker News API](https://github.com/HackerNews/API).

-Some of my work here are inspired by the work of Lim Chee Aun ([cheeaun](https://github.com/cheeaun)) and is project [hackerweb](https://github.com/cheeaun/hackerweb)

-This app is *multi-platform*.
-You can use it throw your web browser on your smartphone, tablet or desktop because it's responsive.
-You can also create a desktop app with [node-webkit](https://github.com/rogerwang/node-webkit).

 License
 -------